 Structured Models for combining tasks.
 While the methods discussed above combine classifiers to predict the same labels, there is a group of works that designs models for predicting heterogenous labels.
 Kumar and Hebert [1] developed a large MRF-based probabilistic model to link multi-class segmentation and object detection.
+Li et al. [24] modeled mulitple interactions within tasks and across tasks by defining a MRF over parameters.
 Similar efforts have been made in the field of natural language processing.
 Sutton and McCallum [6] combined a parsing model with a semantic role labeling model into a unified probabilistic framework that solved both simultaneously.
-Ando and Zhang [24] proposed a general framework for learning predictive functional structures from multiple tasks.
-All these models require knowledge of the inner workings of the individual classifiers, which makes it hard to fit existing state-of-the-art classifiers of certain specific tasks into the models.
+Ando and Zhang [25] proposed a general framework for learning predictive functional structures from multiple tasks.
+All these models require knowledge of the inner workings of the individual classifiers, which makes it hard to fit existing state-of-the-art classifiers of certain tasks into the models.

-Structured learning algorithms (e.g., [25-27]) can also be a viable option for the setting of combining multiple tasks.
-There has been recent development in structured learning on handling latent variables (e.g. hidden conditional random field [28], latent structured SVM [29]), which can be potentially applied to multi-task settings with disjoint datasets.
+Structured learning algorithms (e.g., [26-28]) can also be a viable option for the setting of combining multiple tasks.
+There has been recent development in structured learning on handling latent variables (e.g. hidden conditional random field [29], latent structured SVM [30]), which can be potentially applied to multi-task settings with disjoint datasets.
 With considerable understanding into each of the tasks, the loss function in structured learning provides a nice way to leverage different tasks.
 However, in this work, we focus on developing a more generic algorithm that can be easily applied even without intimate knowledge of the tasks.